 Your reading ability is measured by the percentage of the text which you translate accurately and coherently.
 Your translation will be rated with 1 of these 3 results:

 - Adequate (use of language as research tool)

 - Inadequate (cannot translate basic meanings of the text)

 For the exact requirements you need to fulfill, please contact your academic department.
 Each UW-Madison graduate program determines its own standards for reading knowledge requirements.
 After you have taken the exam, please contact the exam proctor to receive your results.
 If (and only if) you pass your department's requirements, we will automatically notify your department of your exam result.
-If you must re-take the exam, you will need to register and pay for a new exam.
+If you must re-take the exam, you will need to register and pay for a new exam; see the “Retaking the Exam” section below.
 You may view a sample exam (using a text that would be appropriate for an English Department graduate student).

 We recommend that you practice the skill of writing timed translations in advance.
 Feel free to use the above sample exam, as well as working through self-timed translations of additional scholarly articles in French from your own field of research.
 Memorial Library has a vast collection of French-language scholarly publications, and the Web is also a source of such texts.

 If you do not achieve your desired exam result on your first attempt at this exam, you will be notified of what your exam result was, but your graduate department office will not be notified.
 You may not retake the same exam again.
 Instead you must follow this process:

 - You may register for this exam again, using the link above, for the next exam date.
 During the exam you will be presented with a different text than the one you saw before.

 - If you have an emergency need to pass the exam before the next exam date, you may contact our office at email@example.com to ask for a personal appointment to take the exam at an earlier date.

 - Please consider the advice above (under “Practicing”) and below about how to improve your French reading skills before your retake.